2/3 Cup as a Decimal: A practical guide to Fractions, Decimals, and Culinary Conversions

 -

-Using Digital Scales: Many modern kitchens utilize digital scales for precise ingredient measurements.
+Using Digital Scales: Many modern kitchens use digital scales for precise ingredient measurements.
 These scales typically display measurements in decimal format.
 Knowing that 2/3 cup is approximately 0.667 allows you to accurately weigh the required amount of an ingredient.

 -